Deformations of Coisotropic Submanifolds in Jacobi Manifolds: Abstract

 \section{Abstract}

-In this paper, using the Atiyah algebroid and first order multi-differential calculus on non-trivial line bundles, we attach an $L_\infty$-algebra to any coisotropic submanifold $S$ in an abstract (or Kirillov's) Jacobi manifold.
-Our construction generalizes and unifies analogous constructions in \cite{OP2005} (symplectic case), \cite{CF2007} (Poisson case), \cite{LO2012} (locally conformal symplectic case).
-As a new special case, we attach an $L_\infty$-algebra to any coisotropic submanifold in a contact manifold, including Legendrian submanifolds.
+In this paper, we attach an $L_\infty$-algebra to any coisotropic submanifold in a Jacobi manifold.
+Our construction generalizes and unifies analogous constructions by Oh-Park (symplectic case), Cattaneo-Felder (Poisson case), L\^e-Oh (locally conformal symplectic case).
+As a new special case, we attach an $L_\infty$-algebra to any coisotropic submanifold in a contact manifold.
 The $L_\infty$-algebra of a coisotropic submanifold $S$ governs the (formal) deformation problem of $S$.